iuctil/tla/content/bplp/bp/ict.md

 ## Social Media

 Social media are playing a greater role during disasters.

+During Chennai flooding in India in 2015, although emergency telephone numbers were established, they were overloaded, making social media such as Twitter a popular method for communication for those with Internet access.

 > “Social media has revolutionised communication during disasters,” says US’ Federal Emergency Management Agency administrator Craig Fugate.